Ndau people: Demographics

-The Ndau people in Zimbabwe also play a major part in the history of these sacred people, as most them are mostly situated in Chipinge and Chimanimani.
+The Ndau people in Zimbabwe also play a major part in the history of these sacred people, as most of them are situated in Chipinge and Chimanimani.
 The Ndau in Zimbabwe are identified with the following surnames: Sibanda, Moyo, Nyandoro, Magoro-Nkosho, Dube, Semwayo, Moyana and others that have not yet been discovered.

 Politics

-Renamo, the Mozambican National Resistance Movement, draws support from the Shangaan in the Sofala province of Mozambique (to where its leader Dhlakama belong, as well as the Catholic archbishop of Beira), in part due to their poor socio-economic conditions and their so far too weak inclusion in foreign financial investments and socio-economic developmental programs of the governing party.
+RENAMO, the Mozambican National Resistance Movement, draws support from the Shangaan in the Sofala province of Mozambique (the birthplace of its leader Afonso Dhlakama, as well as the Catholic archbishop of Beira), in part due to their poor socio-economic conditions and their so far too weak inclusion in foreign financial investments and socio-economic developmental programs of the governing party.